k98kurz/tapescript/docs.md

 Reads 1 byte from the tape as the sig_flag; pulls a value from the stack, interpreting as a SigningKey; creates a signature using the correct sigfields;
 puts the signature onto the stack.
 Raises ValueError for invalid key seed length.
 Runs the signature extension plugins beforehand.
+Resulting signature will have the sig_flag appended to it if a non-null sig_flag is specified.

 Aliases:
 - SIGN